-Watermelon is just one of those quintessentially summer fruits – it’s the perfect bite on a hot summer day.
-While watermelon is delicious on its own (a picnic is not a picnic without one), there’s so many watermelon recipes to try.
-From savory to sweet, from main dish to beverage, the list goes on and on!
-Here are five tried and true recipes that will shake up your summer recipes.
+Watermelon is just one of those quintessential summer fruits – it’s the perfect bite on a hot summer day.
+While watermelon is delicious on its own (a picnic is not a picnic without one), there are so many watermelon recipes to try.
+From savory to sweet, from the main dish to beverage, the list goes on and on!
+Here are five tried and true watermelon recipes that will shake up your summer meal planning ideas.

 Grilled Watermelon Salad

 I love grilling fruit (grilled pineapples really step up a burger), but I’ve never thought to grill watermelon.
-Wow, what I’ve been missing!
+Wow, I’ve been missing out!
 The grilled watermelon is fantastic on its own, but I wanted to highlight it in a salad (recipe adapted from Food Network).
-Start with an inch thick watermelon “steak”, brush lightly with olive oil and throw on a grill that’s been heated to medium-high.
+Start with an inch thick watermelon “steak”, brush lightly with olive oil, and throw on a grill that’s been heated to medium-high.
 About 3 minutes per side and they’re good to go.